How to Use Bitcoin? Guide to Buying, Spending and Storing Cryptocurrency

 • Trust Wallet and others

-The list contains the most functional mobile wallets that support the Russian language.
+The above list contains the most functional mobile wallets that feature a multilingual interface.

 Online wallets involve registration on a specialized website providing a similar service.
 The advantage of this type of wallet is the ability to access it through a browser on any device connected to the Internet.
 A potential danger is the data leakage occurring after attacks on cloud storage services and the possibility of the user stumbling upon phishing sites and giving the attackers his personal data.

 There is a common opinion that such wallets are suitable only for single transactions or storing minimal amounts of money.
-The oldest and most proven service is Blockchain, similar sites are Coinbase, BitGo, StrongCoin and others.
+The oldest and most proven service is Blockchain.com, or similar sites are Coinbase, BitGo, StrongCoin, and others.

 This type of wallet is a separate device resembling a flash drive.
-Data is stored on them even without an Internet connection – these are so-called “cold” wallets («hot” ones, respectively, do not work without access to the Internet).
-This is the most expensive way to store BTC – the device’s price ranges from $16 to $160.
-At the same time, this type is the safest – it is not afraid of viruses or hackers because such wallets are connected to the network only when making a transfer.
-The main thing is not to lose your PIN code because hacking such a wallet will not be possible, no matter how hard you want to.
+Data is stored on them even without an Internet connection – these are so-called “cold” wallets (“hot” ones, respectively, do not work without access to the Internet).
+This is the most expensive way to store BTC – the price of these devices ranges from $16 to $160.
+At the same time, this type is the safest – it is not vulnerable to viruses or hackers because such wallets are connected to the network only when making a transfer.
+The main thing to take care of is not to lose your PIN code because hacking such a wallet will not be possible, no matter how hard you try.

-Popular models of multi-currency hardware wallets with the Russian language interface are Ellipal Titan, Keepkey, CoolWallet S, Arcos and others.
+Popular models of multi-currency hardware wallets with a multilingual interface are Ellipal Titan, Keepkey, CoolWallet S, Arcos and others.
 Due to the growing popularity of cryptocurrencies, new offers regularly appear on the market.

 This is an almost unused type of wallet that assumes that the data required for a transaction (private and public keys) is recorded on a printed sheet of paper or written down by hand.
-Such wallets were actively used in 2011-2016, and today they have practically died out due to their lack of practicality: a piece of paper can be lost, easily damaged or destroyed, it is short-lived, etc. Using such wallets is not recommended.
+Such wallets were actively used in 2011-2016, but today they have practically died out due to their lack of practicality: a piece of paper can be lost, easily damaged, or destroyed.
+Using such wallets is not recommended.

-Mining is a separate topic, but buying Bitcoin through stocks and exchanges can be discussed in more detail.
+Mining is a separate topic, but in this guide, we’ll discuss buying Bitcoin through stocks and exchanges in greater detail.

 It is believed that the easiest and most convenient way to buy crypto is to do it directly on the exchange.
 As a rule, the main difficulty arises in choosing the exchange, not in the purchase itself.